-Puppy falls 60ft into a water well!!!
+Puppy fell 60ft down into a water well!!!

 This was one of the most challenging rescues of my life!!! 😰